 Use plug-ins when you need the best performance possible from your custom business logic.
 Plug-ins can start quicker and therefore typically run faster that even a real-time workflow.
 However, the benefit in performance may be outweighed by the ease of use in creating and maintaining workflows where only a non-developer, for example a business analyst, is required to do the work.

 For more information about plug-ins, see Write plug-ins to extend business processes.

-You can include workflows and custom workflow activities in a solution that is imported into another Microsoft Dynamics CRM deployment.
+You can include workflows and custom workflow activities in a solution that is imported into another Microsoft Dynamics 365 deployment.
 However, if you refer to specific entity instances in a workflow and the workflow is moved into another system, problems will arise because the unique IDs of the entity instances in the workflow will differ from those in the target system.
-Microsoft Dynamics CRM automatically resolves system user and currency entity records based on the full name property, but it won't automatically resolve records for other entity types.
+Microsoft Dynamics 365 automatically resolves system user and currency entity records based on the full name property, but it won't automatically resolve records for other entity types.

 More information: Package and distribute extensions using solutions.